psychemedia/storytelling-notes/thirteen-precious-things.md

 7. The Knife of Llawfrodded Farchawg, which would serve twentyfour men simultaneously at any meal.

 8. The Caldron of Tyrnog.
-If meat were put in for a brave man, it waa cooked instantaneously: but meat for a coward would never get boiled therein.
+If meat were put in for a brave man, it was cooked instantaneously: but meat for a coward would never get boiled therein.

 9. The Whetstone of Tudwal Tudclud.
 If the sword of a brave man were sharpened thereon, its cut was certain deah; but if of a coward, the cut was harmless.